enlivengo/admincore/README.md

 Every Qor Resource need a [GORM-backend](https://github.com/jinzhu/gorm) model, so you need to define the model first, after that you could create qor resource with `Admin.AddResource(&Product{})`

-After add resource to admin, qor service will generate the admin interface to manage the resource, and also it will generate a JSON based RESTFul API.
+After add resource to admin, qor admin will generate the admin interface to manage the resource, and also it will generate a JSON based RESTFul API.

 So for above example, you could visit `localhost:9000/admin/products` to manage `Product` in HTML interface, or use the RESTFul JSON api `localhost:9000/admin/products.json` to any CRUD work